mdepha01/Cisco-CCNA-Basics/README.md

 *Individuals who want to learn more about using Cisco IOS to configure routers and switches.

 ## Credit:
-The credit goes to Jeremy Mcdowell of the Jeremy's IT lab
+The credit goes to Jeremy Mcdowell of the Jeremy's IT lab : https://www.youtube.com/@JeremysITLab

 ## Getting The most of this repository:
 Before looking at the solutions it is better to attempt the Lab's from topology to configuration.

+## All the Lab instructions are written in an .md files.